meghdadFar/wordview/README.md

 ![adjs](/figs/adjectives.png)

 ### Labels
-*wordview* provides several statistics for labels in labeled datasets.
+`wordview` provides several statistics for labels in labeled datasets.
 To use this feature, you can use `LabelStatsPlots`.

 ### Document-level Labels
-For document-level labels *wordview* supports up to 4 independent labels that can be either categorical or numerical.
+For document-level labels `wordview` supports up to 4 independent categorical or numerical labels.
 These labels should be provided in a one-label-per-document fashion.
-See the following example where such labels are provided in a Pandas dataframe.
+See the following example where such labels are provided in a `pandas.dataframe`.

 ```python
 from wordview.text_analysis import LabelStatsPlots